benjysugi/benjysugi/README.md

 - 📽️ Director of VAVE's upcoming game, Project W3
 - 👯 My other projects include the VDev game engine and various other projects.
+- 🚁 Lead programmer of the THETA Drone AI project
 - 💬 I *may* be open for commissions or contracting, please contact me via Discord for more info.
 - 📫 My [Discord](https://discord.gg/zAT7gKdxA6) server
 - ⚡ My website: https://vavestudios.com